vianna-research/website/pages/01_workgroups/cas/projects/ForceptionTool.md

 - - -

-# An intraoperative CI insertion force measurement system
+# Intraoperative CI insertion force measurement system

+Content of this page: <span class="glyphicon glyphicon-triangle-bottom" aria-hidden="true"></span> Summary - Contact data - Funding - Publications

-### Summary
+### Summary:

 The interaction forces between the electrode array (EA) of a cochlear implant (CI) and the intracochlear tissue are closely linked to the preservation of residual hearing as they presumably indicate the likelihood of intracochlear trauma.